jesusgeeks/jesusgeeks.github.io/README.md

 ## We offer a safe, welcoming environment to develop your best geeky self.
 We won’t get into flame wars over languages, operating systems, platforms or which part of the stack (toolset) to develop for.
 JesusGeeks will encourage you to learn and grow against yourself at your own pace.

 # schedule
-## We meet every other Friday for talks and short courses at Times Square Church in Manhattan [https://tsc.nyc] (specific meeting location is disclosed to members).
-Join by sending a note to the group leader via the following: [https://tsc.groupvitals.com/groupFinder/profile/28438]
 ## On designated days, we gather for challenges, brainstorming and sprints/hackathons where you can collaborate on new and existing projects, participate in open office hours and show your stuff.

 # other stuff